-Creative Market doesn’t just sell WordPress themes in its marketplace, but you can easily browse hundreds of WordPress themes and search through their theme categories (e.g. Landing Page or Photography themes, etc.) using their dropdown “Themes” menu …
+Creative Market doesn’t just sell WP themes in its marketplace, but you can easily go through all of their WP themes and narrow your search using theme categories from their dropdown “Themes” menu …

-Browse through hundreds of quality premium WordPress themes crafted by independent WordPress theme designers in the Creative Market directory here:
+Browse through hundreds of great themes crafted by independent WordPress theme developers in the Creative Market directory here:

-(click on the images above to view more themes at Mojo)
+(click on the images above to view more themes at Mojo.com)

 Mojo is a directory for premium-quality WP themes where theme vendors are strongly encouraged to provide customers with lifetime support and upgrades.